-With hacks, scams, malware and more, the Internet can feel like a dangerous place these days.
-And, the recent proliferation of devices, from smartphones and tablets to Internet-connected appliances, has opened us up to even greater risks.
+With hacks, scams, cybercriminals, malware and more, the internet can feel like a dangerous place these days.
+And, the recent proliferation of devices, from smartphones and tablets to internet-connected appliances, has opened us up to even greater risks.

 But the good news is that by taking just a small handful of security measures we can greatly reduce our exposure to all these threats.

 Here are 10 internet safety tips to help you get started:

 We know you’ve heard it before, but creating strong, unique passwords for all your critical accounts really is the best way to keep your personal and financial information safe.
 This is especially true in the era of widespread corporate hacks, where one data breach can reveal tens of thousands of user passwords.
 If you reuse your passwords, a hacker can take the leaked data from one attack and use it to log in to your other accounts.
 Our best advice: use a password manager to help you store and create strong passwords for all of your accounts.

 Then, check to see if your online accounts offer multi-factor authentication.
 This is when multiple pieces of information are required to verify your identity.
 So, to log into an account you may need to enter a code that is sent to your cell phone, as well as your password or passphrase.

 Now that your logins are safer, make sure that your connections are secure.
 When at home or work, you probably use a password-protected router that encrypts your data.
 But, when you’re on the road, you might be tempted to use free, public Wi-Fi.
 The problem with public Wi-Fi is that it is often unsecured.
 This means it’s relatively easy for a hacker to access your device or information.
 That’s why you should consider investing in a virtual private network (VPN).
 A VPN is a piece of software that creates a secure connection over the internet, so you can safely connect from anywhere.